-Ken Lind works with issuers, underwriters, financial advisors, banks and concession bidders on a range of public finance projects.
+Ken Lind is a partner in Nixon Peabody’s Project Finance and Public Finance group.
+He works with issuers, underwriters, financial advisors, banks and concession bidders on a range of public finance and project finance projects.
 He advises clients on public offerings and private placements serving as bond, underwriters’, disclosure, derivatives or bank counsel.

-My experience working in-house at the New York MTA, including 15 months as acting financing director in charge of a $20 billion bond portfolio, increased my insight into not only the legal aspects, but also the financing ramifications of structuring complex transactions.
-This experience has been valuable in advising my clients on matters such as structuring, swaps, disclosure and regulatory compliance.
+My experience working in-house for over eleven years at the MTA increased my insight into not only the legal aspects, but also the financing ramifications of structuring complex projects and the financing thereof.
+This experience has been valuable in advising my clients on matters such as structuring, long-term and interim financing needs, swaps, disclosure and regulatory compliance.

 Significant challenges continue to impact the structuring by municipalities of complex infrastructure projects.
 We have significant experience combining a variety of local, state and federal funding revenues, together with private equity in a P3 context, to progress major public improvement projects.